Chad Billins: Playing career

 On June 30, 2014, it was announced that Billins had signed a contract with Russian club, CSKA Moscow for the following 2014–15 season.
-Despite his signing he was tendered a qualifying offer by the Flames to retain his NHL rights.
+Despite his signing, he was tendered a qualifying offer by the Flames to retain his NHL rights.
 Billins played in just 21 games with CSKA for 6 points before opting to move to the Swedish Hockey League for the remainder of the season with Luleå HF on December 20, 2014.

-Billins joined his third club in under a year, in signing a two-year contract with fellow SHL club, Linköpings HC on June 12, 2015.
+Billins joined his third club in under a year, signing a two-year contract with fellow SHL club, Linköpings HC on June 12, 2015.

-As a free agent on July 1, 2016, Billins returned to the NHL, in securing a one-year, two-way contract with the Vancouver Canucks.
+As a free agent on July 1, 2016, Billins returned to the NHL, securing a one-year, two-way contract with the Vancouver Canucks.
 In the 2016–17 season, Billins was assigned to AHL affiliate, the Utica Comets for the duration of the campaign.
 Unable to make a return to the NHL, Billins appeared in 72 games compiling 3 goals and 20 points.

 As an impending free agent, Billins opted to resume his European career, returning to former club, Linköpings HC of the SHL, on a two-year contract on April 19, 2017.

-At the conclusion of his contract in Sweden, Billins continued his European career in Germany, agreeing to a two-year deal with reigning Champions, Adler Mannheim of the DEL, on May 3, 2019.
+After his contract in Sweden, Billins continued his European career in Germany, agreeing to a two-year deal with reigning Champions, Adler Mannheim of the DEL, on May 3, 2019.

-After one season with Adler Mannheim, Billins opted to end his contract and return to Sweden in agreeing to a one-year deal with Brynäs IF of the SHL on December 22, 2020.
+After one season with Adler Mannheim, Billins opted to end his contract and return to Sweden by agreeing to a one-year deal with Brynäs IF of the SHL on December 22, 2020.